paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ![fit](https://www.dropbox.com/s/d7hj9tr5d3ikfay/mix-python.png?dl=1)

 ^
-So, as far as we know, the address has been generated correctly.
+...as far as we know, the address has been generated correctly.
 We're trusting that the pybitcointools library did it properly.
 So, to sanity check...

 ---